gbxyz/pepper/README.md

 info TYPE OBJECT | retrieve object information (TYPE is one of domain, host, contact) send FILE | send the contents of FILE
 BEGIN | begin inputting a frame to send to the server, end with "END"

+## License

+Copyright CentralNic Group plc.

+This program is Free Software; you can use it and/or modify it under the same terms as Perl itself.